the majority of musicians suffer from musculoskeletal problems at some point in their career

 The hands, wrists and forearms are most commonly affected, but problems can arise in the elbow, shoulder or neck region, or even in the spine.

-guitarstrength brings you the best of movement therapy with simple & effective exercises so you can take care of yourself – forever
+guitarstrength brings you the best of physical therapy with simple & effective exercises so you can take care of yourself – forever

 Instead of chasing symptoms or spending weeks resting, you will be able to tackle the underlying causes.